Top Gear Australia: Magazine

 An Australian version of Top Gear magazine titled Top Gear Australia (published by Park Publishing, a partnership between ACP Magazines and the BBC) was launched in June 2008 and features an amalgam of original Australian articles together with licensed content from the British and other international versions of the magazine.

 DVD release

-The third series of Top Gear Australia was released on 3 March 2011, and contained the first three episodes from the series, as well as The Ashes Special.
-Series four was released on 1 March 2012, and also contained episode four from the third series.
+The third season of Top Gear Australia was released on 3 March 2011, and contained the first three episodes from the season, as well as The Ashes Special.
+Season four was released on 1 March 2012, and also contained episode four from the third season.

-Unaired Episodes
+Unaired episodes

-Channel 9 had not shown the final episode of the third series, or the final three episodes from the fourth.
-The remaining episodes from series four began to be shown in April 2012 on GO!.
-The episode from series three was going to be included in the first DVD release, but was removed at the last minute.
+The Nine Network had not shown the final episode of the third season, or the final three episodes from the fourth.
+The remaining episodes from season four began to be shown in April 2012 on Go!.
+The episode from season three was going to be included in the first DVD release, but was removed at the last minute.
 Images from this episode appear on the case and discs, and the episode is included in the running time.
 All of the unaired episodes were included in the second DVD release.